-The Fort Scott Cosmetology programs, located in Fort Scott and Pittsburg, are open to all individuals who meet the basic entry requirements.
+The Fort Scott Cosmetology program, is open to all individuals who meet the basic entry requirements.
 Students interested in the Associate of Applied Science degree in Cosmetology will need to meet the entrance requirements of the Cosmetology Certificate program.
 The two-year Associate of Applied Science Degree allows students to build additional business and communication skills that are important for employment and business ownership.